kitsudaiki/OpenHanami/docs/inner_workings/core/core.md

 Hexagons, which are near to the source hexagon, have a higher change to become the target, than a hexagon far away.

-A simple path finding process while initializing the structure, search a traces from input- to output-bricks.
+A simple path finding process while initializing the structure, search a traces from input- to output-hexagons.
 This way it should be prevented an uncontrolled structure and avoid cycles which the network growth.

 ### Spiking neural network